CurtiePi/personality_test/README.md

 TEST_DB_PORT='27017'
 TEST_DB_NAME='personality_test'
 DEBUG=app
+'''

-Change the environment by changing the NODE_ENV value to either 'dev' or 'test'
+**Change the environment** by changing the NODE_ENV value to either 'dev' or 'test'

 Data for the Questions and Categories were pre supplied and exists in two files:
 ./assets/dev_questions.json - The full listing of categories and questions in a JSON formatted file